 “Demand for content has grown massively”

 Paola highlighted how the YouTube community grew over 70% in March 2020.
-The platform growth was so massive that the quality of the resolution had to be lowered down not to overwhelm the global network.
+The platform growth was so massive that they had to reduce to resolution to avoid overwhelming the global network.
 This shows two important learnings:

 1. Demand for content grew massively and even with the ease of lockdown will decrease but won’t be back at pre-pandemic rates for a while